-In 2013, on the 90th anniversary of the race, the competition was broadcast live and in fast turnaround highlight reels by major sports channels, including Europe’s #1 sports network.
-And for the second straight year, Xtrem Productions, a high-end French post-production company selected to cover the race, edited its programs entirely in Final Cut Pro X on Thunderbolt-enabled Mac computers.
+In 2013, on the 90th anniversary of the race, the competition was broadcast live and in fast-turnaround highlight reels by major sports channels, including Europe’s No.1 sports network.
+And for the second straight year, Xtrem Productions, a high-end French post-production company selected to cover the race, edited its programmes entirely in Final Cut Pro X on Thunderbolt-enabled Mac computers.

 To follow dozens of speeding race cars over hundreds of laps and thousands of miles at Le Mans, Xtrem used the live broadcast feed from 40 trackside cameras, 11 cars equipped with three HD cameras each, and a Cineflex helicopter camera.
-Three mobile Xtrem news teams also captured footage for race reports, interviews, and B-roll using handheld cameras and eight GoPro cameras mounted on select cars.
+Three mobile Xtrem news teams also captured footage for race reports, interviews and B-roll using hand-held cameras and eight GoPro cameras mounted on selected cars.
 Over the course of the race, the post-production team accumulated approximately 80 hours of footage from these different camera sources.

 Starting the weekend before the race, a small Xtrem crew of journalists and post-production specialists began chasing the shifting story lines.
-And each day, from a post-production trailer equipped with MacBook Pro and Mac mini computers running Final Cut Pro X on shared storage, they turned around broadcast-quality race highlights, driver interviews, and video features — frequently in just hours.
+And each day, from a post-production trailer equipped with MacBook Pro and Mac mini computers running Final Cut Pro X on shared storage, they turned round broadcast-quality race highlights, driver interviews and video features — frequently in just hours.

-Barnes, along with the other journalists and editors, used the multisourced footage to build several video magazines.
-“When we cover a race, we put together the 52-minute program made up primarily of interviews with drivers as well as features about new cars, teams, and new racing technologies,” he says.
+Barnes, along with the other journalists and editors, used the multi-sourced footage to build several video magazines.
+“When we cover a race, we put together the 52-minute programme made up primarily of interviews with drivers as well as features about new cars, teams and new racing technologies,” he says.
 “We also do about 30 minutes of race highlights.”

 Help at Hand